SJ-Plan-B/Plan-Bot/README.md

        - ind viles mehr

 # Plan-Bot EN
-    Plan bot is the discord bot that should unite them all !
+    Plan bot is the discord bot that should unite them all ! <br>
-    This bot should have all the functions that all servers need:
+    This bot should have all the functions that all servers need: <br>
        - Self replicating Chanel
        - Greeting and farewell of users
        - A Music bot